-Step Task Procedure Step 3 Configure a Standard or MS-Windows backup policy.
-Select the Synthetic backup attribute on the Schedule Attribute tab of the backup policy.
-See "Creating a backup policy" on page 162.
+- Configure a Standard or MS-Windows backup policy.
+See "Creating a backup policy" on page 184. - Select the Synthetic backup attribute on the Schedule Attribute tab of the backup policy.

-See "Creating a backup policy" on page 162.
+See "Creating a backup policy" on page 184.

 About a separate network path for MSDP duplication and replication